 How did everyone do?

-Titan Fighting Championship 16 live results after the jump.
+Titan Fighting Championship 16 live results up next:

 Main Card (televised):